-Anton Piëch and Louise Hedwig Anna Wilhelmine Maria Piëch (born Porsche) and as grandson of Ferdinand Porsche.
+1937 April 17, Ferdinand Karl Piëch was born in Vienna, Austria, as the third child of Anton Piëch and Louise Hedwig Anna Wilhelmine Maria Piëch (born Porsche) and as a grandson of Ferdinand Porsche.

-On May 28, the predecessor to Volkswagen, Gezuvor, is established, with grandfather Ferdinand Porsche as the head engineer and member of the board.
+On May 28, the predecessor to Volkswagen, Gezuvor, was established, with grandfather Ferdinand Porsche as the head engineer and member of the board.

-1941 Father Anton Piëch becomes head of the Volkswagenwerk, the factory that produces the Porsche designed VW Kübelwagens and Schwimmwagens for the army.
+1941 Father Anton Piëch became head of the Volkswagenwerk, the factory that produced the Porsche designed VW Kübelwagens and Schwimmwagens for the army.

-1945 December 15 father Anton Piëch, grandfather Ferdinand Porsche and uncle Ferry Porsche were arrested by French as "war criminals".
-All three were imprisoned.
+1945 December 15, father Anton Piëch, grandfather Ferdinand Porsche and uncle Ferry Porsche were arrested and imprisoned by French as war criminals.

-1946 July.
-Uncle Ferry was released from jail to bring money to bail out the other two.
+1946 July, uncle Ferry was released from jail to bring money to bail out the others.

-1951 January 30, grandfather and engineering genius Ferdinand Porsche dies.
+1951 January 30, grandfather and engineering genius Ferdinand Porsche died.

-1963 April 1, Piëch starts working at Porsche (a company that was founded by his grandfather and co-founded by his father).
+1963 April 1, Piëch started working at Porsche, a company founded by his grandfather and co-founded by his father.

-1966 Piëch becomes head of testing.
-He is also the main force behind the Porsche 906 Carrera 6 introduced in January.
+1966 Piëch became the head of testing.
+He was also the main force behind the Porsche 906 Carrera 6 introduced in January.
 Piëch's idea was to create ultralight racing cars.
 The 2-litre 6-cylinder 906 weighed only 617 kg / 1360 lbs.
-Two evolutions of 906 were also made, the fuel-injected 906/E and the 2.2-litre 8-cylinder 906/8.
-Porsche's racing success sparked by Piëch started with the overall victory of the 1966 Targa Florio.
+Two evolutions of 906 were also made, the fuel-injected 906 E and the 2.2-litre 8-cylinder 906/8.

-As the 906 was also offered as a street-legal car, it had the 15" 5-bolt wheels, which were not the best for racing.
-So, 13" central nut Formula 1 wheels with special tyres were adapted and the car was renamed 910.
-It was then made in three modifications: 910/6, 910/8 and 910/8B "Bergspyder"
+The 906 was a street-legal car, so it had the 15" 5-bolt wheels, which were not the best for racing as no 15" racing tyres were available.
+So, 13" central nut Formula 1 wheels with special tyres were adapted, and with smoothed-out exterior design the 910 was born.
+It was then made in three modifications: 910/6 Targa, 910/8 Targa and the 910/8B "Bergspyder".

 1967 Porsche's wave of racing victories started to arrive.
 The Targa Florio was completely conquered - all podium places to Porsche!

-Porsche proved that it can do better than the 1-2-3 victory and just two weeks after the 1967 Targa Florio they took the 1-2-3-4 victory at the Nürburgring 1000 km race.
-Piëch, just at the age of 30, was about to become the king of racing technology of the world.
+Porsche proved that it can do better than the 1-2-3 victory and just two weeks after the Targa Florio they took the 1-2-3-4 victory at the 1967 Nürburgring 1000 km race.
+Piëch, just at the age of 30, was about to become the world king of racing technology.

-1967 July 11, at the Le Mans 24H the new 907 was introduced.
-As suggested by Ferdinand Piëch, the position of the driver was moved from the traditional left (as in German road cars) to the right as this gives advantages on the predominant clockwise race tracks.
+1967 July 11, the new 907 was introduced at Le Mans.
+As suggested by Ferdinand Piëch, the position of the driver was moved from the traditional left (as in German road cars) to the right as this gave advantages on the predominantly clockwise race tracks.
 Porsche did very well at Le Mans, taking 5th place with their 2-litre 907 against the 7-litre GT40s and 4-litre Ferraris that took the first four places.
-907's were made in three variants: 907 LH 2.0 (162 kW), 907 K 2.0 (191 kW) and 907 K 2.2 (202 kW, 8-cyl.).
-LH stands for Langheck meaning longtail and K for Kurz meaning shorttail.
-The brake discs of 907 were vented.
+907 was made in three versions: 907 LH (long-tail) 2.0, 907 K (short-tail) 2.0 and the 907 K 2.2 (8-cylinder).
+The brake discs of the 907 were vented.

-1968 Piëch becomes head of development at Porsche.
-On February 4 Porsche achieves its first overall victory in 24 hour racing - with 907 LH at Daytona.
-The pilots were fitted with cooling vests to withstand the heat in the closed cockpit.
-After Gerhard Mitter had crashed the #53 car, his teammate Rolf Stommelen supported the #54 driven by Vic Elford/Jochen Neerpasch.
-When the #52 car of the longtime leaders Jo Siffert/Hans Herrmann dropped to second due to a technical problem, these two also drove car #54 in the case theirs breaks down.
+1968 Piëch became head of development at Porsche.
+On February 4, Porsche achieved its first overall victory in 24 hour racing - with 907 LH at Daytona.
+After Gerhard Mitter had crashed the #53 car because of the oil dropped by a competitor, his teammate Rolf Stommelen supported the #54 driven by Vic Elford/Jochen Neerpasch.
+When the #52 car of the longtime leaders Jo Siffert/Hans Herrmann dropped to second due to a technical problem, these two also drove car #54 in the case their's breaks down.
 Due to this, five pilots won the race, and two of them scored also second.
-Jo Schlesser/Joe Buzzetta with car #51 were there to make Porsche's first 24 hours overall victory an 1-2-3 victory!
+Jo Schlesser/Joe Buzzetta with car #51 were there to make Porsche's first 24 hour overall victory a 1-2-3 victory!

-March 1, 1968, the prototype of Porsche 914 road car is presented.
-Piëch, as the head of development, is the type 914 project leader.
-914 was a collaboration project between VW and Porsche.
+On March 1, 1968, the prototype of the Porsche 914 road car was presented.
+Piëch, as the head of development, was the type 914 project leader.
+The 914 was a collaboration project between VW and Porsche.

-The 3-litre Porsche 908 is introduced in 1968, being the first Porsche that was engineered to use the maximum allowed engine size.
+The 3-litre Porsche 908 was introduced in 1968, being the first Porsche that was engineered to use the maximum allowed engine size.

-Type 914, the entry-level Porsche, is offered for sale.
-In Europe it is called the VW-Porsche 914 and in USA the Porsche 914.
-4-cylinder VW-engined models are made at the Karmann plant in Osnabrück and the 6-cylinder models with 911 engine are assembled in Stuttgart.
-The affordable 914 becomes Porsche's best seller.
+Type 914, the entry-level Porsche, was offered for sale.
+In Europe it was called as the VW-Porsche 914 and in USA as the Porsche 914.
+The 4-cylinder VW-engined versions were made at the Karmann plant in Osnabrück and the 6-cylinder models with 911 engine were finished in Stuttgart.
+The affordable 914 became Porsche's best seller.

 For 1969 the rules were changed and Porsche had built a lighter 908/02.
 It was only available as a Spyder, either a K Spyder, K Flunder Spyder or a LH Flunder Spyder.
-Aluminium tube frames were used and they were pressurised with air pressure gauges to check them in the case the tubeframe gets a damage during the race.
+Aluminium tube frames were used and they were pressurised.
+The air pressure gauges were installed to understand when the tubeframe got damaged during the race.

-909 "Bergspyder" is developed for hillclimbs only, based on the 908.
-Competition rules dictated a 2.0-litre engine and Piech wasn't sad to use a lighter 2-litre instead of the 3-litre unit.
-The 2.0 B8 developed 205kW and the car weighed only ~400 kg/~900 lbs.
+The 909 Bergspyder was developed for hillclimb events.
+Competition rules dictated a 2.0-litre engine and Piech wasn't sad to use a lighter 2-litre instead of the heavier 3-litre unit.
+The 2-litre 8-cylinder flat engine developed 205 kW and the car weighed only ~400 kg/~900 lbs.

 1. 908/02 K Spyder #1 Jo Siffert/Brian Redman